NishanthSathish10/Bug-Tracking-Software/README.txt

 Please run the code after including the given .txt files in the project/same directory.

+Everthing is achieved via File Operations in C.

 It is a part of a project in college.